Mokichi Okada: Spiritual awakening

-He was initially a follower of the Shinto offshoot Oomoto, a new religion that taught that the much anticipated Age of Light was approaching, where he became popular as a spiritual healer.
+He was initially a follower of the Shinto offshoot Oomoto, a new religion that taught that the much anticipated Age of Light was approaching, where he became popular as a spiritual healer who practiced chinkon kishin.
 In 1926 at the age of 45, Okada told his followers that he had received enlightenment and with it, a special revelation from God about the dawn of the Age of Light and his mission as a saviour of the people who were suffering.
 This later led him to found a further new religion to spread the teachings he received on establishing paradise on earth and creating a new civilisation.

 Teachings

-Okada talked and wrote extensively about Paradise on Earth and God's Will for humanity - health, wealth and happiness - that we may live in peace and harmony with nature, each other and ourselves.
-He summarised his teachings in three Pillars - the Art of Healing, The Art of Beauty and the Art of Nature.
+Okada talked and wrote extensively about Paradise on Earth and God's Will for humanity – health, wealth and happiness – that we may live in peace and harmony with nature, each other and ourselves.
+He summarised his teachings in three pillars – the Art of Healing, the Art of Beauty, and the Art of Nature.

-In terms of healing, the main teaching that he shared was that of Johrei - channelling God's Divine Light of Purification to clear the spirit of a person or place to establish a paradise-like state of health, abundance and happiness.
-He taught the importance of the spiritual world and that what happens in the spiritual world precedes events and outcomes in the physical domain.
-His premise of healing with light is that clouds developed in the spiritual realm when suffering occurred which when purified caused physical disease or accidents.
+In terms of healing, the main teaching that he shared was that of Johrei – channelling God's Divine Light of Purification to clear the spirit of a person or place to establish a paradise-like state of health, abundance and happiness.
+He taught the importance of the spiritual world, and that what happens in the spiritual world precedes events and outcomes in the physical domain.
+His premise of healing with light is that clouds developed in the spiritual realm when suffering occurred, which caused physical disease or accidents.
 If these "clouds" are cleared by Divine Light, then there would be no opportunity for the harm to occur.

 Okada valued art as a way to keep the spirits lifted and clear the viewer's spirit through appreciation of beauty.
-He also taught natural farming methods to keep food pure and as nature intended to ensure that the body didn't have to deal with chemicals which could cause a build up of toxins in the body, which were another cause of purifications.
-He also taught the need to study nature to understand the natural laws and how to live in harmony with them more peacefully.
+He also taught natural farming methods to keep food pure and as nature intended to ensure that the body did not have to deal with chemicals which could cause a build up of toxins in the body.
+He also taught the need to study nature and to understand the laws of nature, and how to live in better harmony with nature.

-Okada wrote and spoke extensively about his relationship with God and encouraged his followers to deepen their faith and dedication and develop their characters with truth, virtue and beauty.
+Okada wrote and spoke extensively about his relationship with God and encouraged his followers to deepen their faith and dedication, and to develop their characters with truth, virtue and beauty.

-He wrote many poems, prayers, books and articles and only a small selection of them have been translated out of Japanese.
+He wrote many poems, prayers, books, and articles.
+Only a small selection of them have been translated from Japanese into other languages.